jonlamb-gh/sel4-hobd-prototype/README.md

 ## SMP / Multicore

-By default, only a single node/core is used, because the simulate script logic does automatically add smp options yet.
+By default, 4 cores are enabled to match my hardware.

-CMake config `KernelMaxNumNodes` is in `configs/imx6_sabre_lite.cmake`.
+See CMake config `KernelMaxNumNodes` is in `configs/imx6_sabre_lite.cmake`.

-Add this to the generated `simulate` script if simulating (note that it must be >= `KernelMaxNumNodes`):
+My project sets the QEMU option `QemuFlags` to add the following (note that it must be >= `KernelMaxNumNodes`):

 ```base
 -smp cores=4